vincentoktav/vincentoktav.github.io/content/home/slider.md

 [[item]]
   title = "Quote of the day"
-  content = '\"In every job that must be done, there is an element of fun.” – Mary Poppins' align = "center"  # Choose `center`, `left`, or `right`.
+  content = '\"In every job that must be done, there is an element of fun.” <br /> – Mary Poppins' align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).